jweiland-net/form_tools/Documentation/Configuration/Index.rst

              value: '{__currentTimestamp}'
        identifier: StoreFieldsAsXmlToDb

-Set the value of pid to your page/folder where the mails should be found in the BackEnd.
+Set the value of pid to your page/folder where the mails should be found in the Backend.

 Renderables
 ===========